 No meal can be complete without the dessert option.

 Once again, there are a series of great dish varieties for desserts.
-This include kataifi, baklava, karidopita (cake with nuts) that one can serve with ice cream.
+This includes kataifi, baklava, karidopita (cake with nuts) that one can serve with ice cream.

-Mastixa xiou is another very popular Greek desert which has a very characteristic flavor.
+Mastixa Chiou is another very popular Greek dessert that has a very characteristic flavor.
 It is best to try it out once before you choose to incorporate it for your wedding menu since it has a really unique flavor.

 Depending on the time of the ceremony, the couple may choose to serve coffee with desserts, in order to “wake up” their guests.
 This is because during dining celebrations, or shortly after, dancing celebrations occur!